 The Localism Act 2011 introduced statutory Neighbourhood Planning in England.
 It enables communities to draw up a Neighbourhood Plan for their area and is intended to give communities more of a say in the development of their local area (within certain limits and parameters).
 These plans will be used to decide the future of the places where you live and work.
 Once a Plan has been finalised it will have to be checked by an Independent Examiner to make sure it complies with the District Council Local Plan and any National Policies.
 There will then be a referendum of all the Parish Electors, and if a majority vote in favour of the Plan it will be adopted as part of the Local Plan.The Strategic Environmental Assessment Screening Report is now included on this website.
 Click above to view.See more at: www.mycommunityrights.org.uk/neighbourhood-planning

 Parish and Neighbourhood Planning

-The Parish Council has taken into account the comments and representations received from both the parishioners and statutory consultees in the public consultations last year, and has made and agreed final amendments to the draft neighbourhood plan.The Parish Council has now submitted the draft plan, along with the required supporting documentation, to West Dorset District Council in January 2016.
+The Parish Council took into account the comments and representations received from both parishioners and statutory consultees in the public consultations in 2015, and made and agreed final amendments to the draft neighbourhood plan.The Parish Council submitted this draft plan, along with the required supporting documentation, to West Dorset District Council in January 2016.
 Ms Ann Skippers was appointed as Independent Examiner in April 2016 to test whether or not the draft neighbourhood plan meets the basic conditions, and other matters set out in paragraph 8 of Schedule 4B to the Town and Country Planning Act 1990 (as amended).
 She did not start her examination until July 2016.